Application Instructions and Deadline:

 - public health

-Commitment to Broadening Participation: The UCF REU Site is deeply committed to including students from all backgrounds, and will strive for inclusion of students from underrepresented groups, including women, returning non-traditional students, minorities, persons with disabilities, and first-generation college students.
-We especially encourage students from institutions that lack similar international research programs (e.g., non-research institutions, liberal arts schools, tribal colleges, community colleges, and historically black colleges and universities).
+Commitment to Broadening Participation: The UCF REU and RET Site is deeply committed to diversity and inclusion of students and teachers from all socio-demographic backgrounds.
+We strive for inclusion of women, minorities, veterans, persons with disabilities and first-generation college students from underrepresented groups.
+We especially encourage students from institutions that lack similar international research programs (e.g., non-research institutions, liberal arts schools, tribal colleges, community colleges, minority serving institutions, and historically black colleges and universities).

-Enrollment Requirement and Citizenship Status: Each student must be an undergraduate enrolled in a college or university in the United States in the fall of 2018.
-Students graduating prior to the start of the UCF REU are not eligible to apply.
-As a program funded by The National Science Foundation, each student must also be a U.S. citizen or permanent resident to participate in the REU Site.
+Applicant Requirement and Citizenship Status: If applying to the REU Site, each applicant must be an undergraduate enrolled in a college or university in the United States in the fall of 2020.
+Students graduating prior to the start of the UCF REU Site are not eligible to apply.
+If applying to the RET Site, the applicant must an in-service K-12 teacher in a U.S. school district.
+As a program funded by The National Science Foundation, each student and teacher must also be a U.S. citizen or permanent resident to participate in the REU and RET Site.

-Importance of the Personal Statement: The personal statement is the most important component of a student’s application, so please give it some significant time and thought.
-The Personal Statement (limited to 3 double-spaced pages) should include: 1) a description of research interests, including how Belize might fit into these interests; 2) an explanation of what it means to engage in community research in a developing country; and 3) a discussion of potential post-graduation plans.
-The best personal statements will have a strong personal voice and demonstrate how your coursework and/or real-world experiences have prepared you for success in the Belize REU.
-When we read your statement we want to hear your passion about international work and community-based research.
-Please be sure to proofread your statement and consider having a faculty member at your home university/college provide you with helpful feedback prior to submission.
+Importance of the Personal Statement: The personal statement is the most important component of the application, so please give it some significant time and thought.
+The best personal statements will have a strong personal voice and demonstrate how your coursework and/or real-world experiences have prepared you for success in the Belize REU and RET Site.
+When we read your statement we want to hear your passion about international work and community-based research and education.
+Please be sure to proofread your statement and consider having another person provide feedback on it prior to submission.

-Decision Timeline: Within one month of the priority application deadline, the PI and Co-PI will contact a short-list of applicants for Skype interviews.
-We will choose a cohort of at least 8 students for the REU, and create a ranked alternate list of 4 additional students.
+Decision Timeline: Within one month of the priority application deadline, the PI and Co-PI will contact a short-list of applicants for video interviews.
+We will choose a cohort of at least 8 students and 2 teachers for the REU and RET Site, and create a ranked alternate list of 4 additional applicants.